Skip to content.

 Lauder Atmospheric Research Station

-NIWA's research station at Lauder in Central Otago specialises in measuring CFCs, Ozone, UV levels and greenhouse gases and has a wide range of world class instruments and research scientists.
+NIWA's Atmospheric Research Station at Lauder in Central Otago specialises in measuring CFCs, ozone, UV levels and greenhouse gases and has a wide range of world-class instruments and research scientists.

 Introduction

-Situated 35 kilometres from Alexandra in the South Island, NIWA’s Atmospheric Research Station at Lauder is well known throughout the international research community.
-The Clear skys and isolation makes it perfect for observering atmospheric chemistry and radiation.
-Lauder specialises in measuring CFCs, Ozone, UV light levels and greenhouse gases and has a wide range of world class instruments.
-There are approximately 20 staff working at our Lauder research centre.
+NIWA's Atmospheric Research Station situated at Lauder (35 kilometres from Alexandra in New Zealand's South Island) is well known throughout the international atmospheric research community.
+Clear skies and geographical isolation makes it perfect for observing atmospheric chemistry and radiation.
+The station specialises in measuring CFCs, Ozone, UV light levels and greenhouse gases and has a wide range of world class instruments.
+There are approximately 9 staff working at our Lauder research centre.

 NIWA's Research at Lauder